jewelsofthought/neshama/site/posts/qkab/zero_one.md

 This I-ness is not yet an aware $I$.
 It is just conscious of its I-ness.
 For this $i$, it's I-ness is a fact (or life, one could say).
 It takes many years (six or so, I believe), for the 'i' to become aware of its I. And it actually only becomes real, upon authentically encountering another I - which will generally happen through love, if 1 is lucky enough to experience it.[The journey of the I](I.html)

 My story begins with the one I am becoming, in the all that 'I am not'.
 Now, one thing one know(s), is that there was a time when there was no-one.
 As far as one was concerned, there was no other one, 'no-thing', at very least, no one.
 So one decided to give itself a name, and called itself Point.
 So we say that this one can be represent ed by a point.

-[excluded_middle](excluded_mid.html){This is also an expression of what is known as the principle of the excluded middle: if P then there exists a ~P. For everything that exists there is an equal and opposite, if only in potential.
-Or, with something everyone is familiar with: "For every action, there is an equal and opposite reaction".
-This applies to energy, but I propose that it applies to everything - though not necessarily equal and opposite by our standards of measurement.}

 Another way of looking at it, is that every shape has a positive version and a negative one.
 For instance the triangle has both an inner triangle, and an outer one.
 Why is this a positive and a negative?
 Well, if we think from the perspective of the triangle, then everything inside the triangle is part of triangle, and everything outside of triangle is out of triangle, like $t+$ and $t-$.